Dr. Colin Milligan

 - My research has grown out of my expertise on technology enhance learning and while my focus has now moved on from technology, I still retain an interest in how technology might support learning in the workplace and what these tools might look like.
 One area we have explored is Charting: lightweight tools that can support goal-setting and goal directed learning.
 See this 2013 presentation on my figshare site and and an attempt to link the ideas of charting to the robust concepts of self-regulated learning in this conceptual paper discussing workplace learning in informal networks in the Open Access journal JIME.

-In the last couple of years I have reviewed papers for a range of journals including: British Journal of Educational Technology, Computers & Education, The Internet & Higher Education, Psychology Learning & Teaching, the International Review of Research in Open and Distance Learning, Journal of Computing in Higher Education, Journal of Workplace Learning, International Journal of Training and Development, Learning Media and Technology, and Transactions on Learning Technologies.
-I have also recently reviewed submissions for the European Association for Research in Learning and Instruction and Networked Learning Conferences, the European MOOC Stakeholders Summit and reviewed grant proposals for the British Council.
+In the last couple of years I have reviewed papers for a range of journals including: British Journal of Educational Technology, Computers & Education, Vocations & Learning, The Internet & Higher Education, Psychology Learning & Teaching, The International Review of Research in Open & Distributed Learning, Journal of Computing in Higher Education, Journal of Workplace Learning, International Journal of Training and Development, Learning Media and Technology, The Canadian Journal of Learning &Teaching, and Transactions on Learning Technologies.
+I have also recently reviewed submissions for the European Association for Research in Learning and Instruction and Networked Learning Conferences, the European MOOC Stakeholders Summit and have previously reviewed grant proposals for the British Council.

 My first PhD student, Elena Golovushkina completed her studies in January 2013 successfully defending her thesis entitled: Employability development in the context of PhD studies: Exploring the views and experiences of key stakeholders.
 Elena and I published papers in IJRD and IJTD reporting the results of the research.
 Elena is now working in Argentina.